rivertam2016/pyCMR3/README.md

 # Core_Model

 Core_Model contains the CMR3 code used in Cohen & Kahana (in prep).
+CMR3 is a retrieved-context model in which items form associations with contexts present during study.
+The context present prior to recall cues retrieval of items whose associated contexts during study are a close match to the current retrieval context.

+CMR3 represents items and contexts as having negative, positive, neutral, or mixed emotional states.
+CMR3 implements the multilist capabilities of CMR2 and the source-memory capabilities of Polyn et al. (2009) and Talmi et al. (2019).
+Inter-item semantic similarities are represented using Word2Vec values, contained for the stimuli modeled in Cohen & Kahana (submitted) in a file called w2v.txt.

+## CMR2
-This code can be set to run a CMR2 version (Lohnas et al., 2015, Psychological Review) by setting beta_source equal to 0.0.
+This code can be set to run version of CMR2 (Lohnas et al., 2015, Psychological Review) by setting beta_source equal to 0.0.
 Note however that this version of CMR2 differs from the CMR2 version in that paper in a couple ways: (1) items form associations with context on the current step, not the prior step; (2) simulates